cloudfoundry-tutorials/cf4devs/site/content/introduction/course-overview.md

 6. **Domains and Routing**: In this module, we discuss the use of domains and routes, covering both internal and external facing domains.
 7. **Advanced Concepts**: In this module, we cover some of the more advanced features of Cloud Foundry.

+## Applications

+The course use applications contained in this [zip file](../../applications.zip).
+Be sure to download the [applications.zip](../../applications.zip), unzip it, and have the applications available before continuing.

 ## Conventions

 **Code Blocks**: We will use code blocks and `inline code` to denote commands run in the terminal window as well as examples of output from the commands.
 The following example expects you to run the pwd command.